tazomatalax/Pyroid/README.md

 ```

 Use the GUI to adjust parameters and generate your custom gyroid structure.
 Click "Generate Gyroid" to create the model and "Save STL" to export it.
 After export, the walls of the inner structure need thickening.
-This can be acomplished using Blender.
+This can be accomplished using Blender.

 1. Open blender and delete the cube.
 2. File > Import > STL (.stl)